Read the Revolution Speaker Series 2019 - 2020

 Now in its third year, the Read the Revolution Speaker Series is inspired by the Read the Revolution digital edition: a free, bi-weekly email which features excerpts from thought-provoking books about the American Revolution curated by Museum staff since 2013.
 Sign up to receive Read the Revolution emails and read more all year.

 Wednesday, September 11, 2019

 Liberty’s Exiles: American Loyalists in the Revolutionary World (Knopf, 2011)

-Maya Jasanoff will revisit the story of how loyalists dispersed across the British empire, resulting in an enduring American influence on the wider British world.
-This evening program includes a book signing with the author.
+Maya Jasanoff revisited the story of how loyalists dispersed across the British empire, resulting in an enduring American influence on the wider British world.
+This evening program included a book signing with the author.

 Maya Jasanoff is the Coolidge Professor of History at Harvard University.

 Tuesday, October 15, 2019